holly-cummins/holly-cummins.github.io/content/posts/2021-03-10--programming-and-fashion/index.md

 There's a similar [cyclical pattern](https://www.information-age.com/edge-computing-technology-cycle-distributed-centralised-123485675/) in our industry's swings from centralised computing in the 1960s (timeshare) to distributed (mini-computers), and then back to centralised (client-server), and then back to distributed in the 1980s (PCs), and then on to centralised (cloud), and then back distributed (edge computing).
 Dizzy yet?

 In some cases, when a new pattern gains traction, it's because something external changed to enable it (like how [widespread fast network access](https://softwareengineering.stackexchange.com/questions/171008/why-didnt-cloud-computing-offer-appear-earlier/171010) created the right conditions for the cloud, or lightweight containers created the right conditions for microservices).
 Chanel had a saying for this, too - she insisted "Fashion is not something that exists in dresses only.
 Fashion is in the sky, in the street, fashion has to do with ideas, the way we live, what is happening."
 Even in clothes, styles were heavily influenced by technological innovations.
-Lightweight [steel for crinolines](https://www.racked.com/2017/12/7/16717206/cage-crinoline-feminism-class) enabled the huge skirts of the mid-Victorian era, and a few decades later, the discovery that brightly coloured [dye could be extracted from coal tar](https://fashionhistory.fitnyc.edu/aniline-dyes/) enabled "mauve mania", a fashion for the newly-possible bright purple clothes.
+Lightweight [steel for crinolines](https://www.racked.com/2017/12/7/16717206/cage-crinoline-feminism-class) enabled the huge skirts of the mid-Victorian era.
+A few decades later, the discovery that brightly coloured [dye could be extracted from coal tar](https://fashionhistory.fitnyc.edu/aniline-dyes/) enabled "mauve mania", a fashion for the newly-possible lurid-purple clothes.

 [![](2017KE1116.jpg)](https://collections.vam.ac.uk/item/O122391/day-dress-unknown/)
 _© Victoria and Albert Museum, London._